I get asked that question a lot. The future can seem dark, but there is help available if you know the secrets. See if this works for you.

 - Having unexpected medical expenses

-Keep in mind that sellers may be motivated to agree to this if they need to sell and the potential buyers they’ve met with can’t obtain a conventional mortgage–perhaps because they’ve been through foreclosures, too.
+- This arrangement works well if the sellers may be motivated enough to agree to this if they need to sell and the potential buyers they’ve met with can’t obtain a conventional mortgage–perhaps because they’ve been through foreclosures, too.
+You actually may be helping them out of a bind when faced with paying on 2 mortgages.